 On LumiChats

-When you paste a document into LumiChats and ask it to extract key entities or summarise the main actions, the underlying model applies dependency parsing to understand subject-verb-object relationships — enabling it to answer questions like who did what to whom.
+When you paste a document into LumiChats and ask it to extract key entities or summarize the main actions, the underlying model applies dependency parsing to understand subject-verb-object relationships — enabling it to answer questions like who did what to whom.

 Try it free